 - 4. Are there Educational Programs for Adults?

 While the children are in class, parents and other community members can attend Sunday-morning discussions over bagels and fruit, juice and coffee, on Jewish-themed topics, current events, and social justice.
 A Yiddish Class is also offered on Sunday mornings as well as periodic Israeli folk dance workshops.
 Peretz also offers monthly Friday-evening cultural, educational and social programs.

 - 5. Are there opportunities for Community Service and Social Action?

 There is a strong emphasis on mitzvah activities for the children and families.
 Sing-alongs at a senior center, cooking meals for families at Ronald McDonald House, volunteer work with our county Parks Department, decorating a spring banner with children at a family shelter, tzedakah collection for Unicef, food and coat drives, jeans drives for the homeless, pet supply drives and a tour of an animal shelter—are just a few of our community-service activities.
 Speakers are also brought in to discuss environmental and social justice issues, such as clean water and the European emigration crisis, and our role in addressing these issues.
 The graduating class is required to perform a mitzvah/community service project over the course of the year.

 - 6. What does it cost?

-School membership, including tuition and books, ranges from $995 for one child (grade K-1) in the school to $2185 for two children in grades 2-7.
+This year, due to the pandemic, we have abbreviated our calendar to focus on holiday celebrations and social action.
+School membership, which also includes community membership benefits, is $425 (early bird) and $525 after September 1st.
 A family membership for those with no children in the school is $175.
 Community membership for a single individual is $95.
 Please see Membership for more information.

 - 7. What is expected of parents to help run the school?